diegoaugustoalves/ioc-container/README.md

 # ioc-container
-Academic example of a IoC container
+Academic example of an IoC container